 Visit Ayer Hangat Market

 Ayer Hangat Market is another alternative spot to sample Malay dishes cheaply.
-The market is lined with street food stalls as well as souvenir shops and clothes stalls.
+The market is lined with street food stalls, souvenir shops, and clothes stalls.

-Langkawi offers a good mix of indoor and outdoor activities and you will have a hard time coming up with itineraries as the island has plenty of attractions for you to visit.
+Langkawi offers a good mix of indoor and outdoor activities.
+You will have a hard time coming up with itineraries as the Island has plenty of attractions for you to visit.